By Mark Anderson

 Significantly, the CTRLC’s national president, Dave Nalle, attended the Austin debate.
 He’s skeptical of Avery’s 9-11 views, but he at least sanctioned the debate so members could make up their own minds.

 And now that Paul is again running for president, there is hope that what transpired in Austin could help change the climate in favor of a broader 9-11 inquiry that will encourage Paul to say more about 9-11 and help dislodge the conventional story.

-AFP, among other alternative media, has been aggressively challenging the government’s 9-11 conspiracy theory over the years, with the much-in-demand Sept.
-5, 2011 special 9-11 edition of AFP being the latest effort in that initiative.
+This newspaper, among other alternative media, has been aggressively challenging the government’s 9-11 conspiracy theory over the years, with the much-in-demand September 5, 2011 special 9-11 edition of AFP being the latest effort in that initiative.
 Dozens of copies were distributed at the debate.
 The government’s story is weakening, but it’s difficult to overcome the conventional story.